 The dimensions of the case fans are pretty much standard.
 But when it comes to the CPU and graphics card heatsink – It really seems to be a fair game.
-Every manufacturer has their own take on the design and there really don’t seem to be a “fixed size” nor “fixed design” anywhere.
+Every manufacturer has its own take on the design and there really doesn’t seem to be a “fixed size” nor “fixed design” anywhere.
 But hey, it’s actually good news for people to come out with plenty of different cooling solutions.

 PICK THE RIGHT SIZE

 The design of every computer case is different, and there are a pre-determined number of slots where you can mount extra fans.
 The only way to find out is to open up the computer case and measure the size of those fan slots.
 A small hassle, but it does prevent you from buying fans that won’t fit.